benharri/learngit/README.md

 Otherwise, there are dozens of git hosting options, the most popular of which is [github](https://github.com), which hosts the majority of all open source projects.

+Another cool option is [gitlab](https://gitlab.com).
+They offer unlimited private repos in addition to public ones.

 Let's take a look at syncing your repo with github (or any other git hosting location - just swap out the URLs).

 1. [Create the repo](https://github.com/new) (this assumes you're using GitHub)